Sickle cell disease: Management

 Several precautions can help reduce the risk of developing a sickling crisis.
 Lifestyle behaviours include maintaining good hydration and avoiding physical stress or exhaustion.
-Since sickling can be triggered by low oxygen levels, people with sickle cell disease should avoid high altitudes such as high mountains or flying in unpressurised aircraft.
+Since low oxygen levels can trigger sickling, people with sickle cell disease should avoid high altitudes, such as high mountains or flying in unpressurised aircraft.
 People with sickle cell disease should avoid alcohol and smoking, as alcohol can cause dehydration and smoking can trigger acute chest syndrome.
 Stress can also trigger a sickle cell crisis, so relaxation techniques like breathing exercises can help.

 Pneumococcal infection is a leading cause of death among children with sickle cell disease; penicillin is recommended daily during the first 5 years of life to minimise the risk of infection.

-Dietary supplementation of folic acid is sometimes recommended, on the basis that it facilitates the creation of new red blood cells and may reduce anemia.
+Dietary supplementation of folic acid is sometimes recommended, on the basis that it facilitates the creation of new red blood cells and may reduce anaemia.
 A Cochrane review of its use in 2016 found "the effect of supplementation on anaemia and any symptoms of anaemia remains unclear" due to a lack of medical evidence.

-People with sickle cell disease are recommended to receive all vaccinations which are recommended by health authorities to avoid serious infection, which might trigger a sickling crisis.
+People with sickle cell disease are recommended to receive all vaccinations recommended by health authorities to avoid serious infection, which might trigger a sickling crisis.

-Hydroxyurea was the first approved drug for the treatment of sickle cell disease, which has been shown to decrease the number and severity of attacks and possibly increase survival time.
-This is achieved, in part, by reactivating fetal haemoglobin production in place of the haemoglobin S that causes sickling.
+Hydroxyurea was the first approved drug for the treatment of sickle cell disease.
+It has been shown to decrease the number and severity of attacks and possibly increase survival time.
+This is achieved, in part, by reactivating foetal haemoglobin production in place of the haemoglobin S that causes sickling.
 Hydroxyurea lowers the expression of adhesion molecules on endothelial and red blood cells, which lowers the chance of small vessel blockages.
-Additionally, it encourages the release of nitric oxide, which enhances blood flow and inhibits the formation of clots.
-Hydroxyurea had previously been used as a chemotherapy agent, and some concern exists that long-term use may be harmful.
+Additionally, it encourages the release of nitric oxide, which enhances blood flow and inhibits clot formation.
+Hydroxyurea had previously been used as a chemotherapy agent.
+Some concern exists that long-term use may be harmful.
 A Cochrane review in 2022 found a weak evidence base for its use in sickle cell disease.
+Despite expanding progress in gene therapy for SCD treatment, hydroxyurea remains a cornerstone first line therapy.
+However, it is severely underutilized despite the reduction of vaso-occlusive crises by approximately 44% and reduced hospitalizations.

-Voxelotor was received accelerated approval as a treatment for sickle cell disease in the United States in 2019, and was approved by the European Medicines Agency (EMA) in 2021.
-In trials, it had been shown to have disease-modifying potential by increasing hemoglobin levels and decreasing hemolysis indicators However, following an increased risk of vaso-occlusive seizures and death observed in registries and clinical trials, the manufacturer, Pfizer, withdrew it from the market worldwide.
+In 2019, the United States granted accelerated approval to the medication Voxelotor to treat sickle cell disease.
+It was approved by the European Medicines Agency (EMA) in 2021.
+In trials, it had been shown to have disease-modifying potential by increasing haemoglobin levels and decreasing hemolysis indicators However, following an increased risk of vaso-occlusive seizures and death observed in registries and clinical trials, the manufacturer, Pfizer, withdrew it from the market worldwide.